kr255/IS601FinalProject/README.md

 Since I cant read directions I failed to create branches for each step of the tutorial but created a commit for each step.
 As a result I will timestamp each step with a commit id plus the word document with pictures of the project running in various steps.

-#### Instead of branches I did commits, I read branches as commits.
-I can assure you I tried my best to follow the tutorial in the grace period awarded by the professor.
+#### Instead of branches I did commits, I made the mistake of reaching branches as commits in the directions.
+However, I can assure you I tried my best to follow the tutorial in the grace period awarded by the professor.
+Will follow it thoroughly after submitting.

 0c707099626e1b86c582e139ea42a2a7a51b6f5c: First Step of the tutorial